Big-Life-Lab/deepROC/README.md

 Code for deep ROC analysis by André Carrington and Yusuf Sheikh.
 This supercedes the Partial-AUC-C toolkit with additions and corrections.

 Manuscript submitted:
 André M. Carrington, Douglas G. Manuel, Paul W. Fieguth, Tim Ramsay, Venet Osmani, Bernhard Wernly, Carol Bennett, Steven Hawken, Matthew McInnes, Olivia Magwood, Yusuf Sheikh and Andreas Holzinger.
-Deep ROC Analysis and AUC as Balanced Average Accuracy to Improve Model Selection, Understanding and Interpretation.
-Submitted, 2021.
+Deep ROC Analysis and AUC as Balanced Average Accuracy for Improved Classifier Selection, Audit and Explanation.
+Resubmitted November 18, 2021.

 ## Instructions
 Ensure you have a Python 3.8 interpreter.